gchumillas/timelingapp/README.md

 ## Test the app

-This app was tested in iOS 15.4
+This app was tested on iOS 15.4

 ```bash
 # install libraries